hao-cheng/ee596_lab3/README.md

            correct answer to your question -->
     <crowd-classifier
         categories="['${candidate0}', '${candidate1}', '${candidate2}', 'None of the above']"
-        header="Which one is the best response for the adivsor?" name="response">
+        header="Which one is the best response for the advisor?" name="response">

         <!-- Your conversations will be substituted for the "conversation" variable when